-At least 4% of observed first appearances in Magistrate Judge Cantrell's courtroom involved an unrepresented defendant.
+At least 4% of observed first appearances in Magistrate Judge Cantrell's courtroom involved an unrepresented defendant. determine bail while a present, stating that he has all determine bail and does not attorney on the matter.
+When (OPD) have represented reduction in their bond successful in reducing the of bond review cases during

 At no point does any Louisiana statute expressly state that public defenders are forbidden from representing or consulting with non-indigent defendants.
-The Louisiana Constitution provides that a public defender is required "if [the defendant] is indigent;" thus, indigence is a sufficient condition for court-appointed representation rather than a necessary condition for that representation.
-CCLX Likewise, the portions of the Louisiana Revised Statutes dealing with public defense do not expressly exclude the possibility of public defenders representing the non-indigent-solely for first appearances.
-CCLXI Public defenders may choose to provide representation or consultation and, there is no provision forbidding public defenders from doing so.
+The Louisiana Constitution provides that a public defender is required "if [the defendant] is indigent;"^{cclix} thus, indigence is a sufficient condition for court-appointed representation rather than a necessary condition for that representation.^{cclx} Likewise, the portions of the Louisiana Revised Statutes dealing with public defense do not expressly exclude the possibility of public defenders representing the non-indigent-solely for first appearances.^{cclxi} Public defenders may choose to provide representation or consultation and, there is no provision forbidding public defenders from doing so.
 It is also clear that non-indigent defendants have the same right to counsel as indigent defendants.
 As Michael Tartaglia a staff attorney from the Sixth Amendment Project states,

 "Non-indigent defendants have at least the same rights under the Sixth Amendment as indigent defendants.
-While the Supreme Court has never explicitly stated that the rights are identical, it is clear that where the right to counsel exists, it exists for all people, regardless of their income." cclxii
+While the Supreme Court has never explicitly stated that the rights are identical, it is clear that where the right to counsel exists, it exists for all people, regardless of their income."^{cclxii}